 The type of food you eat has a major effect on your health and general wellbeing.
 Just like any other body organ, the brain requires nutrients in order to function properly.
-Lack of vitamins B-1, B-6, and B-12 in your regular diet can increase the likelihood of developing dementia in the future.
+A lack of vitamins B-1, B-6, and B-12 in your regular diet can increase the likelihood of developing dementia in the future.

 Dehydration is another cause of brain malfunction, especially in alcoholics.
 To avoid this, always drink plenty of water (fluids) and ensure that your meals are rich in vitamins.

 Infections and immune disorders